Joy-Saliu/greenwood-library-website/README.md

 - Staged, commit and pushed changes to updated-events.
 - Pulled the latest changes from the main branch into update-events before raising a pull request.
 >![](image%203.png)

-## This project was worked on by Admin, Morgan and Jamie.
-It was a good team effort that encourage communication, patience and time management
+ ##### This project was worked on by Admin, Morgan and Jamie.
+It was a good team effort that encourage communication, patience and time management.
+- Special thanks to Admin, Development team, Operations and Devops team for working on this project.